fnalways/Olares/docs/manual/olares/settings/search.md

 If you are not familiar with regular expressions, start with simple patterns and test them carefully.
 Incorrect patterns may cause important files to disappear from search results
 :::

-### Full-text search directories
+### Search inside file content

-Use the Full-Text Search Directories section to specify where Olares should look inside your files.
+Use the Full-Text Search Directories section when you want to search inside documents, not just by filename.

+By adding a **folder** to the full-text directory list, full-text search is enabled.
+Once added, supported files in that folder become searchable by both filename and content.

 **To add a rule:**
 1. Under Full-Text Search Directories, click **Add directory**.